A foundational approach to the Lie theory for fractional order partial differential equations: Fundamental definitions

 \section{Fundamental definitions}

-In this section, we will review briefly some basic definitions of fractional calculus.
-For an extensive and detailed treatment of the subject and the proofs of the results briefly presented here, we refer to \cite{samko,kilbas}.
-Given $p\in\R$, we introduce the symbol
+In this Section, we briefly review some basic definitions of fractional calculus.
+For an extensive and detailed treatment of the subject, and the proofs of the results sketched here, we refer to the monographs in Refs.~\cite{kilbas,samko}.